 As much as we love vitamin C serums, they aren't enough to complete your routine.
 After cleansing and applying our vitamin C serum, you'll want to moisturize.
 In the morning, consider using one of the following facial moisturizers:

-L'Oréal Paris RevitaLift Triple Power Day Lotion Moisturizer SPF 20: The majority of the visible changes commonly attributed to skin aging—from wrinkles to dark spots—are caused by exposure to the sun’s UV rays.
+L’Oréal Paris Revitalift Triple Power Day Lotion Moisturizer SPF 30: The majority of the visible changes commonly attributed to skin aging—from wrinkles to dark spots—are caused by exposure to the sun’s UV rays.
 Using a daily moisturizer with SPF can help reduce signs of skin aging and help to protect skin from further UV-induced damage when used as directed with other sun protection measures.
-This lotion, also formulated with Pro-Xylane, can help aid in transforming the look of aging skin for a more radiant complexion.
+This lotion, also formulated with Pro-Retinol and hyaluronic acid, can help aid in transforming the look of aging skin for a more radiant complexion.

-For more information on the benefits of vitamin C, read our articles, What Can Vitamin C Do for the Skin? and Vitamin C: Antioxidant Protection for Your Skin.
+For more information on the pros of using vitamin C, read our article, What Can Vitamin C Do for the Skin?